Climate and Average Weather Year Round in Saint Petersburg Russia

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Saint Petersburg experiences mild seasonal variation over the course of the year.

-The windier part of the year lasts for 6.7 months, from September 23 to April 15, with average wind speeds of more than 6.5 miles per hour.
-The windiest day of the year is January 1, with an average hourly wind speed of 7.8 miles per hour.
+The windier part of the year lasts for 6.7 months, from September 24 to April 16, with average wind speeds of more than 6.5 miles per hour.
+The windiest month of the year in Saint Petersburg is January, with an average hourly wind speed of 7.6 miles per hour.

-The calmer time of year lasts for 5.3 months, from April 15 to September 23.
-The calmest day of the year is July 21, with an average hourly wind speed of 5.3 miles per hour.
+The calmer time of year lasts for 5.3 months, from April 16 to September 24.
+The calmest month of the year in Saint Petersburg is July, with an average hourly wind speed of 5.4 miles per hour.

 The predominant average hourly wind direction in Saint Petersburg varies throughout the year.

 The wind is most often from the west for 5.3 months, from April 7 to September 15, with a peak percentage of 40% on June 4.
 The wind is most often from the south for 6.7 months, from September 15 to April 7, with a peak percentage of 38% on January 1.

 Saint Petersburg is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.